jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 1) Launch multiple tabs in Firefox using these:  ```firefox -new-tab -url https://www.krebsonsecurity.com -new-tab -url http://twit.tv/floss/```.
 Find the process IDs via ```ps -ef``` and kill those tabs/processes with a ```kill -2``` command
 1) Using ```lsmod``` and ```grep``` list all of the kernel modules loaded on your system that contain VirtualBox (search for ```vb*```).
 1) Run the command that will list all the PCI devices attached to your system
-1) Type the command to displace info about your CPU and use ```grep flags``` to filter the response to show only the processor flags.
+1) Type the command to display info about your CPU and use ```grep flags``` to filter the response to show only the processor flags.
 1) Using ```systemctl``` find the cgroup for the apache2 webserver (known as httpd on Fedora) and issue a SIGHUP to the entire cgroup.
 1) Using ```systemd-cgls``` list and filter (grep) and show the sub-process IDs for the httpd.service
 1) Install and execute the ```procinfo``` command and display the system overview.